stanfordnlp/en-worldwide-newswire/README.md

 Within each batch `REVIEW` directory, you will find `.tsv` files containing the BIOES-format labeled data.
 Each line delimits a separate token that is tab delimited between its text and corresponding label.
 The file names come in the form of `<country>_<newswire_company>_<id>.txt.tsv`.
 To understand where these countries are within the geographic buckets, refer to the `/regions.txt` file for each prefix conversion.

-We will be improving the organization shortly, but for now, this is the way to access the data.a
+We will be improving the organization shortly, but for now, this is the way to access the data.
+TODO:
+- move the data to better directory structure
+- show a demo of dataset preparation
+- move dataset to huggingface?
+- show some snapshots of the data files to show what the raw looks like

 If you use this dataset, please use the following citation:
 ```